kashish1930/FUTURE_DS_01/README.md

 - The majority of sales come from male customers.
 - The most common device used for transactions is desktop.
-- The average session duration is approximately 4.99 minutes.

 Dashboard Features and Usage